-New series: How to draft a DYI content marketing strategy.
-Step 1: Choose the right platform.
+New series: How to become a real content wizard?
+Part 1: Choose the right platform for you.

 Welcome to my new series on creating a digital communications and marketing strategy for your company.
 One that is easy to put together and that you can execute without paying a fortune or burning out.

 I truly believe every solo-preneur and small business owner can – and even should – draft their strategy by themselves.
 You are very much your brand, your followers need to hear your voice and see your face.
 I can help you find your voice and decide which part of your face you want to show, but bottomline, it should be you, your values and your personality, that shines through all your communications and marketing.

 That being said, let’s get to work.

 First, we have some choices to make.
 Especially if you are just starting out, you can’t stretch yourself too thin.
 It is better to communicate in a consistent way and to distribute high quality content on one channel than copy-paste the same, half-hearted caption across all the possible platforms to enhance your visibility.

 Is your passion writing, or do you love discussions with other people?
 Does being in front of camera intimidate you, or are you really at home while talking to it?
 Writers probably enjoy blogging, talkers podcasting, and if the camera loves you, your way might be video blogging.
 Here you really have to go with your heart and let your passion lead the way.
 Creating consistent content week after week after week is not going to be easy – but it is feasible, if you choose your media right.